-In Kruger, the Tax Court of Canada and Federal Court of Appeal characterized Kruger’s method of valuing its options as mark-to-market rather than mark-to-model.
-In my respectful view, the latter is the more precise characterization.
-This characterization may have caused the courts to accept Kruger’s method as more accurate than the Minister’s realization accounting method, which led them to permit Kruger to use mark-to-market for tax purposes.
+The Tax Court of Canada and Federal Court of Appeal characterized Kruger’s method of valuing its options as mark-to-market rather than mark-to-model.
+In my view, the mark-to-model is the more precise characterization.
+The mark-to-market characterization may have caused the Federal Court of Appeal (“FCA”) to accept that Kruger’s method was more accurate than the Minister’s realization accounting method.
+This essay explores this idea below.

-The FCA also characterized its resolution of the statutory interpretation issue as reading words into the statute, but the Court appears merely to have read down the provision.
-Moreover, there appears to be some inconsistency in the proper approach to statutory interpretation, and the difference between the plain and ordinary meaning of the words of a statute.
-Nuance and complexity permeate statutory interpretation law, and Kruger highlights the difficult issues one can encounter in this area.
+The second issue concerns the law of statutory interpretation, the significance of which adds to this decision’s intrigue.
+The FCA interpreted the definition of “inventory” under the Income Tax Act.
+It interpreted “inventory” as “property held for sale”, characterizing its interpretation as reading words into the statute.
+However, the FCA appears to have merely read down the statute, which is a different interpretive technique altogether.
+There also appears to be some inconsistency at both levels of court as to the proper approach to statutory interpretation; specifically, the difference between the plain and ordinary meaning of a statute.
+Nuance and complexity permeate statutory interpretation law.
+Kruger highlights the difficult issues one can encounter in this area.

 Kruger Incorporated v Canada